-Botswana is currently reviewing its National Biodiversity Strategy and Action Plan to integrate global guidance contained in the CBD's Strategic Plan (2011-2020) and the Aichi Targets agreed at the 2010 Nagoya Conference of Parties.
-During the review process, it has been revealed that several key multilateral environmental agreements (MEAs), policies and strategies supportive to biodiversity conservation are in place, however there is need to ensure effective implementation and enforcement of these.
+Botswana has reviewed its National Biodiversity Strategy and Action Plan to integrate global guidance contained in the CBD's Strategic Plan (2011-2020) and the Aichi Targets agreed at the 2010 Nagoya Conference of Parties.
+During the review process, it was revealed that several key multilateral environmental agreements (MEAs), policies and strategies supportive to biodiversity conservation are in place, however there is need to ensure effective implementation and enforcement of these.

-While on the one side, an in-depth analysis of the country's policies and institutional framework is being conducted, there is also need to undertake an analysis of finance flows for biodiversityrelated expenditures by examining the level of national private expenditures on biodiversityrelated issues, and develop a resource mobilization strategy, in line with the development and piloting of a methodology for quantifying the biodiversity finance gap at the national level and providing a framework for undertaking "bottom-up" analyses and resource mobilisation strategies.
+This revelation necessitates the need to undertake an in-depth analysis of the country's policies and institutional framework in line with the development and piloting of a methodology for quantifying the biodiversity finance gap at the national level and providing a framework for undertaking "bottom-up" analyses and resource mobilisation strategies.